Jeffrey Sanzel: Theater

 With Ellen Michelmore, he co-authored 1968: Rock the World, an original musical that played out its story against songs of the 1960s.

 He founded Theatre Three's Annual Festival of One-Act Plays for which he has directed over one hundred world premieres, selected from thousands of submissions across the world.
 The Festival plays at the Ronald F. Peierls Theatre, on Theatre Three's intimate Second Stage.

-His the author of dozens of original children's theatre works and educational programs.
-These include topical plays and musicals, with unique takes on well-known stories: The Three Little Pigs, Goldilocks—Is That You?, Beauty and the Beast; Aladdin and the Lamp; as well as original stories including The Littlest Pirate, The Fairy Princess, Pumpkin Patch Magic, etc.
+He has written children's theatre works and educational programs.
+These include plays and musicals based on stories such as The Three Little Pigs, Goldilocks, Is That You?, Beauty and the Beast, and Aladdin and the Lamp, as well as stories such as The Littlest Pirate, The Fairy Princess, and Pumpkin Patch Magic.

 He collaborated with Brent Erlanson, providing book and lyrics to Erlanson's music.
 Other collaborators include Douglas J. Quattrock, Timothy Peierls, Kevin F. Story, and Jules Cohen.